G3rr0n/wireframing/README.md

 Some designers like to continue sketching wireframes by hand using a blank sheet of computer paper, or dot grid journals.
 For those that want to jump into designing on-screen, Figma has a wireframe template to get you started.
 Figma is browser-based, so sharing your wireframes is as easy as sharing a link.
 Your team can leave comments right on the file so you can easily get feedback and field questions.
 **Figma** is one of the most popular tools to use in wireframing, it is rich in features that allows easy collaboration and product design

+From a software development perspective, wireframing offers several key benefits that make it an essential part of the design process.
+Wireframes serve as visual blueprints that outline the basic structure and layout of an application before any actual development begins.
+This helps teams focus on functionality, user flow, and content placement without getting distracted by colors or detailed design elements.
+For example, in a project like a property booking platform, wireframes can help developers and designers agree on where the search bar, filters, and property cards should appear before writing any code.

+Wireframes also play a crucial role in guiding the design process.
+They allow teams to test and refine ideas early, identify potential usability issues, and plan for responsive layouts.
+By mapping out how users will move between pages—such as from the property listing view to the checkout page—wireframes ensure the user experience is smooth and intuitive.

+Another major benefit is that wireframes improve communication among team members.
+Designers, developers, and stakeholders can all visualize the same concept, provide feedback, and align expectations.
+For instance, a designer can use a wireframe to show a developer how the “Book Now” button should function, while the product owner can confirm that the flow matches user requirements.
+This shared understanding minimizes miscommunication and reduces the need for major changes later in the project.

+Overall, wireframes make the development process more efficient by providing clarity, saving time, and ensuring that everyone works toward the same vision.